phase2/grunt-drupal-tasks/README.md

 * `GDT_DOMAIN`: Specify the base URL for live system testing.
 Falls back to a setting in the project's Gruntconfig.json, then hostname if not set.
+* `GDT_INSTALL_PROFILE`: Overrides the install profile specified in the project's Gruntconfig.json to be used by the `install` task.
 * `GDT_QUIET`: If evaluated truthy, will suppress all desktop notifications.
 * `GDT_SITE_ALIAS`: Configure the default Drush site alias for the project.
+* `GDT_SITEURLS`: Overrides the URL(s) for the project's site(s) specified in
+the Gruntconfig.json by which each can be accessed for end-to-end testing by tools such as Behat.
+Use instead of `GDT_DOMAIN` if the project has multiple subsites or URLs.

 ## Setting Up and Extending